The Basics of Concessional and Non-Concessional Contributions

-Often, we are asked why would I make concessional or non-concessional contributions, Super rules are constantly changing and I could use that money to buy an investment property or even spend it.
+Often, we are asked why would we make concessional or non-concessional contributions.
+Super rules are constantly changing and we could use that money to buy an investment property or even spend it.

 Concessional contributions include:

 - Employer excess voluntary contributions*